Battle of Seseña: The battle

 On October 29, 1936, the Spanish Republican Army launched an attack against the Nationalist-held town of Seseña.
 The Republicans attacked with a force of 15 T-26 tanks, armed with a 45mm cannon, led by a Latvian tank specialist, Captain Pols Armāns, and driven by Soviets with Spanish gunners, and the 1st Mixed Brigade, a newly established mixed brigade led by Enrique Líster.
-Opposing them, the Nationalists had a force of cavalry led by colonel Monasterio, Moroccan regulares and some Italian tankettes.
+Opposing them, the Nationalists had a force of cavalry led by colonel Monasterio, Moroccan regulares and some Italian L3/33 tankettes supported by a battery of 65 mm cannons.
+They also deployed naval infantry and marines, and a battery of 105 mm Schneider guns.
 The Soviet tanks were massed together for a shock attack and entered in Seseña.
+Armans claimed that the Soviet tanks destroyed two infantry battalions, two cavalry squadrons, ten 75 mm guns, two tankettes and 20-30 trucks.
+One tank lost a track and was disabled, either after ramming a vehicle blocking Seseña's main street, being struck by an improvised explosive device or being hit by a 105 mm artillery round from a Schneider howitzer.
+The immobilised T-26 was eventually set on fire and destroyed, with its entire crew killed, two of them after dismounting.

-Arman claimed that the Soviet tanks destroyed two infantry battalions, two cavalry squadrons, ten 75 mm guns, two tankettes and 20-30 trucks.
-The tanks crossed Seseña and reached Esquivias, nevertheless, the Mixed Brigade of Lister never entered into the town and the tank force had to retreat.
-Mikhail Koltsov, a Russian journalist at Seseña said: "Lister...explained, a grimace upon his face, that his units, had been moving well at first, but after 1,500 metres, they had felt tired and sat down...".
-Furthermore, the Nationalists managed to destroy three Russian tanks and damage three more with Molotov cocktails and artillery fire.
-Four Soviet and four Republican Spanish tankers were killed in action, and other six wounded.
+The tanks crossed Seseña and reached Esquivias; nevertheless, the Mixed Brigade of Lister never entered into the town and the tank force had to retreat after coming under heavy artillery fire from the nearby Santa Bárbara hill and a counterattack by a Nationalist column equipped with a 75 mm gun.
+Mikhail Koltsov, a Soviet journalist at Seseña said: "Lister...explained, a grimace upon his face, that his units, had been moving well at first, but after 1,500 metres, they had felt tired and sat down...".
+Furthermore, the Nationalists managed to destroy three T-26 tanks, most of them with Molotov cocktails and another with 75 mm gunfire in Esquivias, where the Soviet tanks were temporarily encircled before withdrawing to Borox.
+Three more were damaged by the same means.
+The T-26s in Esquivias destroyed a L3/33 tankette carrying a flamethrower and disabled by ramming another one that was later recovered by the rebels.
+The same sources acknowledge the loss of 10 trucks.
+Four Soviet and four Republican Spanish tankers were killed in action, and other six wounded, while Nationalist sources report 13 killed and 60 wounded, plus three civilians killed and other seven injured.
 The same day, the Republican army, led by Colonel Ildefonso Puigdendolas, launched another assault against the nearby town of Illescas, but the attack was beaten off.
 Puigdendolas was killed by his own men when trying to prevent desertion.